TanmayVedpathak/CryptoConnect/README.md

 yarn dev
 ```

-And then open http://localhost:3000 to view it in the browser.
+Runs the app in development mode.
+Open https://localhost:5173 to view it in the browser.

+The page will automatically reload if you make changes to the code.
+You will see the build errors and lint warnings in the console.

 #### Available Scripts